lohe987/ECE366SamplePrograms/sample_ISA_package/README.md

 Simulator has 2 modes:
 -Debug mode:  Execute program every # steps and output the state of each reg, and PC.
 -Normal mode: Execute program all at once
-NOTE: For your Project 3 , the simulator should read in i_mem.txt as MACHINE CODE, unlike the sampple's simulator, which reads in i_mem.txt as assembly code
+NOTE: For your Project 3 , the simulator should read in i_mem.txt as MACHINE CODE, unlike the example's simulator, which reads in i_mem.txt as assembly code

 ## ISA Design:
 ![alt text](https://github.com/lohe987/ECE366SamplePrograms/blob/master/sample_ISA_package/github.png)